 This walk was opened in 2002 by H.R.H.
 Prince Andrew, Earl of Inverness.
-Although not as long or as popular as the West Highland Way, walking the Great Glen is no mean feat, and it is a great experience.
+It’s not as long or as popular as the West Highland Way, walking the Great Glen is no mean feat, and it is a great experience.
 Starting from the shadow of Ben Nevis, the 73 mile route heading North follows the Great Glen around the shores of the mysterious Loch Ness.

 You could be spotting some fabulous and rare wildlife on the way, as you walk through forest tracks and take time to admire the splendid mountain scenery.
-This is a quite pleasant walk that’s normally done over five or six days, but of course, like any other walk you can break it down over a longer period to suit your own fitness level.
+This is a quite pleasant walk that’s normally done over five or six days, but of course, just like any other walk, you can break it down over a longer period to suit your own fitness level.

 BEFORE YOU GO….

 PLAN IT BEFORE YOU START: Before starting on the walk there are a few things you should take into consideration, like the weather conditions, what clothing to wear, what to expect along the way, and if you’ll be camping or in need of accommodation.

 THE WEATHER: It can be changeable, so it’s advisable to check it beforehand.
 Usually from May to August, is the most likely time to get some decent weather.
 Unfortunately that can’t be guaranteed, and cold or wet weather can be with us at any time of year.

 ACCOMMODATION: If camping does not appeal to you, don’t worry.
 You’ll find there is lots of accommodation available on the route, although it may be advisable to pre-book.
 You can check all your options on the Scotland Accommodation page.